LudivineRobert/Traducteur_epicene/README.md

 ## Context

-It has been realized under the _Methods for NLP_ course, as part of the _Natural language processing_ masters' degree.
+It has been realized under the _Methods for NLP_ course, as part of the _Natural language processing_ masters' degree in _Université de Lorraine_.

 ## Instructions